openrewrite/rewrite/CONTRIBUTING.md

 NOTE: windows-style users should ensure that they configure `core.autocrlf = false` as Rewrite requires unix-style line endings.
 This can be done at clone time by using `git clone -c core.autocrlf=false https://github.com/openrewrite/rewrite.git`.

+NOTE: the gradle wrapper requires a preexisting JDK 8 installation.
+If not present the build will fail to download the toolchain in task `:rewrite-gradle:compileGroovy`.
+Install JDK 8 manually, for instance through [Adoptium](https://adoptium.net/installation/).

 ## CLI Environment Configuration:

 * [JDK](https://adoptium.net/) version: 17